Buffett's Berkshire buys Kroger and Biogen, reduces Wells Fargo and Goldman stakes

 Investors monitor Berkshire’s quarterly filings to see where Buffett and his portfolio managers Ted Weschler and Todd Combs, who is also chief executive of Berkshire’s Geico car insurer, see value.

-Friday’s filing does not say who bought or sold particular stocks, though Buffett normally directs big investments such as Wells Fargo and Apple Inc (AAPL.O), Berkshire’s largest.
+Friday’s filing does not say who bought or sold particular stocks, though Buffett normally directs big investments such as Wells Fargo and Apple Inc, Berkshire’s largest.

 Buffett’s assistant, along with Kroger and Biogen, did not immediately respond to requests for comment.

-Kroger, in which Berkshire disclosed an 18.94 million share stake, has invested heavily to expand online, upgrade stores and improve deliveries to compete with Walmart Inc (WMT.N) and Amazon.com Inc (AMZN.O), the latter also a Berkshire holding.
+Kroger, in which Berkshire disclosed an 18.94 million share stake, has invested heavily to expand online, upgrade stores and improve deliveries to compete with Walmart Inc and Amazon.com Inc, the latter also a Berkshire holding.

 Many smaller chains have fared worse, and Earth Fare, Fairway and Lucky’s have sought bankruptcy protection this year.
 Kroger had invested in Lucky’s.

-Berkshire’s Wells Fargo stake fell 15% in the quarter to 323.2 million shares worth $17.4 billion, trailing its stakes in Bank of America Corp (BAC.N) and American Express Co (AXP.N).
+Berkshire’s Wells Fargo stake fell 15% in the quarter to 323.2 million shares worth $17.4 billion, trailing its stakes in Bank of America Corp and American Express Co.

 The Goldman stake shrank 35% to 12 million shares worth $2.8 billion.
 That stake had its origins in Buffett’s lucrative foray into Goldman preferred stock during the 2008 financial crisis.